aosabook/500lines/dagoba/chapter.md

 // perf test it
 // cool it's faster

 Great, we're fast!
-Notice that by deliberately ignoring the chances we had to optimize early and by writing everything in as decomposed and simplistic a way as we possibly could that we've opened up opportunities for global optimizations. [more]
+Notice that by deliberately ignoring the chances we had to optimize early and by writing everything in as decomposed and simplistic a way as we possibly could that we've opened up opportunities for global optimizations.
+[TODO: more]

 We should probably confirm that our optimizations don't break anything.
 Maybe we can write a bunch of tests for each of these new pieces, like we did before.